 Looking for an educational experience for all the family to enjoy?

-Biosphere 2 is an active scientific-research facility located just north of Tucson here in Arizona!
-Our family finally decided to take the 90 minute drive south to see what this scientific phenomenon was all about!
+Biosphere 2 is an active scientific-research facility located just north of Tucson, Arizona.
+Our family decided to take the 90-minute drive south to see what this scientific phenomenon was all about!